jaspervbeveren/MSc-Thesis/README.md

 # MSc-Thesis
-This GitHub repository is an element of a MSc thesis as part of the Masters Water Sience and Management.
+This GitHub repository is an element of a MSc thesis as part of the Masters Water Sience and Management at Utrecht University in collaboration With Deltares.
 The files and script in this repository ontribute to the constrution of the workflow as explained in the thesis report.
 The repository is sorted according to the framework in the methodologies and can also be found in the map MSc-Thesis or see the figure below.